kubernetes/website/docs/getting-started-guides/ubuntu/upgrades.md

 Backing up etcd requires an export and snapshot, refer to the [backup documentation](/docs/getting-started-guides/ubuntu/backups) to create a snapshot.
-After the snapshot upgrade the etcd service with:
+After the snapshot, upgrade the etcd service with:

     juju upgrade-charm etcd